splunk/splunk-connect-for-snmp/docs/bestpractices.md

 maximum integer value + current state.
 The same works for values big enough that they're not fitting a 64-bit value.
 An example for a SPLUNK query like that (interface counter), would be:

+### Unknown USM user
+In case of polling SNMPv3 devices, `Unknown USM user` error suggests wrong username.
+Verify that the kubernetes secret with the correct username has been created ([SNMPv3 configuration](configuration/snmpv3-configuration.md)).

+### Wrong SNMP PDU digest
+In case of polling SNMPv3 devices, `Wrong SNMP PDU digest` error suggests wrong authentication key.
+Verify that the kubernetes secret with the correct authentication key has been created ([SNMPv3 configuration](configuration/snmpv3-configuration.md)).

+### No SNMP response received before timeout
+`No SNMP response received before timeout` error might have several root causes.
+Some of them are:
+- wrong device IP or port
+- SNMPv2c wrong community string
+- SNMPv3 wrong privacy key

 ```
 | streamstats current=f last(ifInOctets) as p_ifInOctets last(ifOutOctets) as p_ifOutOctets by ifAlias
 | eval in_delta=(ifInOctets - p_ifInOctets)